automl-edu/RL_exercise/README.md

 # RL exercises
-Exercise sheets for the RL lecture 2020.
+Exercise sheets for the Reinforcement Learning Lecture